Contents

 Skylight Cost Factors.

 A lot of standard-sized skylights cost 0 to $3,500.
-The larger the skylight, the greater the cost.
-If your roof opening doesn’t fit among the listed below sizes, expect to pay at least 25% more for the system than the next-closest requirement alternative on this list.
+The larger the skylight, the greater the price.
+If your roof opening doesn’t fit among the listed below sizes, anticipate to pay a minimum of 25% more for the system than the next-closest requirement alternative on this list.

 Size (Width by Height) Price.